 Telemetry: Introduction to the Performance Testing Framework

 Telemetry has become the framework for cross-(chrome)-platform performance testing.
-Telemetry is a python wrapper around of the DevTools Remote Debugging Protocol.
-Telemetry abstracts launching, connecting, and opening a page in whatever underlying platform Chrome is running, fetching data via the Inspector timeline and traces, loading Chrome with arbitrary flags, and using Web Page Replay to cache real-world websites so they don’t change when used in benchmarks.
+Telemetry is a python wrapper around Chrome's DevTools Remote Debugging Protocol.
+Telemetry abstracts launching, connecting, and opening a page on whatever underlying platform Chrome is running, fetching data via the Inspector timeline and traces, loading Chrome with arbitrary flags, and using Web Page Replay to cache real-world websites so they don’t change when used in benchmarks.

 It depends, what are you trying to measure?

 Telemetry is opinionated in what a benchmark is.
 A benchmark is a measurement, a page set, and a set of optional browser options.
 Measurements should work with any and all page sets.
 We do this for consistency and to prevent benchmark rot.